endurox-dev/endurox/README.md

 Build and installation guides are located at: http://www.endurox.org/dokuwiki

-PS,
-Feel free to contact me at madars@atrbaltic.com.
+PS, feel free to contact me at madars@atrbaltic.com.
 I will gladly help you.